Air Pollution from Nitrogen Dioxide

 On February 9, 2010, the EPA published a final rule in the Federal Register to strengthen the primary NAAQS for nitrogen dioxide, establishing a new one-hour standard at 100 parts per billion (ppb).
 The new standard focuses on short-term exposures to NO2, which are generally highest on and near major roads.
 Currently, no area in Texas monitors above the 100 ppb standard.
 The EPA is retaining the current annual average NO2 standard of 53 ppb.
 The EPA is changing the monitoring network to capture both peak NO2 concentrations that occur near roadways and community-wide NO2 concentrations.

 The EPA expects to decrease the number of new monitoring sites from the estimate provided in the 2010 rule.
-Texas near-road monitors will likely be reduced from eight to four and be located in the Dallas-Fort Worth (DFW), Houston-Galveston-Brazoria (HGB), San Antonio, and Austin-Round Rock areas.
-Two near-road NO2 monitors in DFW and HGB must begin operating no later than January 1, 2013.
-Two near-road NO2 monitors in San Antonio and Austin-Round Rock must begin operating no later than January 1, 2014.
+The EPA’s latest monitoring placement schedule addresses delays due to funding limitations.
+For Texas, near-road NO2 monitors in Dallas-Fort Worth (DFW), Houston-Galveston-Brazoria (HGB), Austin-Round Rock, and San Antonio areas are scheduled to be operational by January 1, 2014 with second monitors in DFW and HGB to be operational by January 1, 2015.
+El Paso and Edinburg-Mission-McAllen area monitors are scheduled to be operational by January 1, 2017.
 Once the expanded network of NO2 monitors is fully deployed and three years of air quality data have been collected, the EPA intends to redesignate areas based on data from the new monitoring network.
 The 2010 NO2 NAAQS attainment date is approximately five years after the date of nonattainment designations.

 On February 17, 2012, the EPA published the final NO2 designations identifying all areas in the United States as unclassifiable/attainment (77 FR 9532) .
 The EPA administrator signed the initial designations on January 20, 2012 and sent a letter to the governor with the announcement.